 Deductions offer reliability if the initial statements are true, but Peirce argued they do not generate anything new.

 Induction starts with surveying data (the case) and generalising across many observations (the result) to identify a pattern (the rule).
 For example:

 Inductions indicate probability about patterns in the data.
 They suggest that something is the case.
 Depending on the research methods used, they offer some kind of validity.
 As with deduction, Peirce argued inductive reasoning does not generate new concepts or knowledge.

 In the context of experimental research, knowledge building typically proceeds by developing a hypothesis based on the stock of existing knowledge via deduction and then seeking confirmation by induction if it holds in a particular case.

 The logics of policy making

 Much of the evidence used to inform policy making uses mixed methods based on deductive or inductive reasoning in various combinations.
-Neither are right – they do different things and offer different kinds of validity, to allow policy officials and ministers to help reach decisions.
+Neither are right or wrong – they do different things and offer different kinds of validity to different audiences, to allow policy officials and ministers to reach decisions.
 But in the culture of policy making, the deductive logic offers the allure of offering definitive evidence.
 For one civil servant, “Trials are the gold standard for policy making” because they are able to prove whether something is true or not, providing sound evidence that decision makers want about whether to go ahead with a policy.

 Inductive reasoning is also very familiar within the policy environment.
 It underpins much of the research in the social sciences and the humanities.
 Inductive research does not have to use qualitative data but it is strongly associated with it.
 Researchers specialising in research methods working within this logic make efforts to show to what extent their findings have validity.
 They make careful claims about whether they can show links between cause and effect and discuss the extent to which their findings are generalisable to other contexts.